 What is infantile atopic dermatitis?

-Infantile atopic dermatitis, often called atopic eczema, is a very common skin condition in children.
+Infantile atopic dermatitis, often called atopic dermatitis, atopic eczema or baby eczema, is a very common skin condition in children.
 People with this condition suffer dermatitis (inflammation of the skin) due to allergies or having skin which is sensitive to certain substances.
 It tends to affect children before they turn five.
 The typical symptoms are a red, itchy rash and scaly, dry skin.
 These symptoms tend to flare (get worse) in response to certain triggers.
 Treatment involves keeping the skin moist and using creams or medications to soothe the skin and treat the inflammation.
 Many children with atopic dermatitis will find that their condition improves over time, and may not have any symptoms by the time they are teenagers.

 Infantile atopic dermatitis is a very common condition.
 Atopic eczema usually occurs before the age of five, and often occurs for the first time before a child's first birthday.
 Children with allergies (including hay fever and allergic asthma), or who have parents with these conditions, tend to have a higher chance of having atopic eczema.
 Factors that trigger atopic eczema can be dryness, heat and sweating, irritating substances (such as certain clothing or chemicals), emotional or physical stress, skin infections and allergens, often food.

 The typical symptoms of eczema are an red, itchy rash and scaly, dry skin.
 This rash might ooze or weep, and the skin may be raw due to persistent scratching.
 This rash often affects the face, scalp, elbows and knees.
 Children that suffer eczema for a long time may develop thickened skin or scars from scratching or rubbing.
 If the rash becomes infected, there might be a thick, yellow ooze, as well as redness and crusting of the areas of eczema.